-The 5 Best Budgeting Apps for New Zealand in 2026
+5 Best Budgeting Apps for NZ in 2026 (Tested)

 Managing money in New Zealand has unique challenges.
 Most popular budgeting apps are built for the US or UK market — they don't connect to NZ banks, don't understand fortnightly pay cycles, and show amounts in USD.